lidiahannn/chatbot/README.md

 the encoder and then predict the corresponding output answer.

 ## Dataset
-`data/dataset.csv` A sample of xxx dataset contains conversation between xxx...
+`data/dataset.csv` A sample dataset of movie conversations.

 `src.datamanager.DataManager` is used to preprocess data, including:
 + symbolize tokens: convert tokens (words) into symbols (integers from `0` to `vocab_size`), where `0` stands